 Should it be necessary, the Form Tutor will refer the matter to the Head of Learning who will then take over the responsibility.
-Should the matter still not be resolved, it will be referred to a member of the Senior Management Team - initially through the Line Management system.
+Should the matter still not be resolved, it will be referred to a member of the Senior Leadership Team - initially through the Line Management system.

-Should the matter still not be resolved, this will then be referred to the Assistant Principal and finally the Principal.
+Should the matter still not be resolved, this will then be referred to the Assistant Executive Head Teacher/Head of School and finally the Executive Head Teacher/Head of School.